Fabi-P/GIFeels_v2/README.md

 <br>

 1. Create a new file at root level called .env.
-Copy and paste the template from [template_env](/template_env) and add your GIPHY API key, Google Auth Client Id, Key and Domain, MySQL user and password where indicated.
+Copy and paste the template from [template_env](/template_env) and add your GIPHY API key, Google Auth Client Id and Key, MySQL user and password where indicated.
+Create a secret key by running the file [generate_secret_key.py](/app/utils/generate_secret_key.py).
 (Using .env will keep your personal information secure)
 2. Create and activate a virtual environment, then install all requirements from [requirements.txt](/requirements.txt)
 3. Set up an SSL certificate using the terminal commands below (providing information when prompted), and save these in the directory [certs](/certs).
 Check these are correctly added to your .gitignore.